terrier-org/pyterrier/docs/transformer.rst

 When ``.compile()`` on a transformer or a pipeline of transformer, there is an opportunity to improve the efficiency of the pipeline, while ensuring that the semantics remain unchanged.
-Implementors of a transformer wishing to support such optimisations have a number of mechanisms open to then.
+Implementors of a transformer wishing to support such optimisations have a number of mechanisms open to them.

 Firstly, the ``.compile()`` transformer's method can be overridden to return a new transformer instance that may be more efficient.